metrumresearchgroup/mrgvalidate/README.md

 )
 ```

-By default, this call will write `.md` and `.docx` files for all three documents into your working directory.
-See [`?create_validation_docs`](https://metrumresearchgroup.github.io/mrgvalidate/reference/create_validation_docs.html) for other arguments to tweak how and where the documents are rendered.
+By default, this call will write `.docx` files for all six documents into your working directory.
+Parameterized `.Rmd` files are first copied over, but are removed at the end (you can override this with the argument `cleanup_rmd = FALSE`).
+See [`?create_package_docs`](https://metrumresearchgroup.github.io/mrgvalidate/reference/create_validation_docs.html) for other arguments to tweak how and where the documents are rendered.

 ### Preprocessing and formatting input data